TERMS OF BUSINESS

-Our financial arrangements with most insurance companies and product providers are on a ‘risk transfer’ basis, which means that we hold premiums and refunds due to clients on their behalf under a risk transfer agreement in an Insurer Trust account.
+Our financial arrangements with most insurance companies and product providers are on a ‘Risk Transfer’ basis.
+This means that we hold premiums and refunds due to clients on their behalf under a risk transfer agreement in an Insurer Trust account.
 Such monies are therefore deemed to be held by the insurer(s) with which your insurance is arranged.
-You will be notified if risk transfer does not apply and, in that case, we will arrange for payment of premiums by you direct to the insurer or his agent.
-If the agent will not hold money on a ‘risk transfer’ basis you will be advised of this.
+You will be notified if Risk Transfer does not apply and, in that case, we will arrange for payment of premiums by you direct to the insurer or his agent.
+If the agent will not hold money on a ‘Risk Transfer’ basis you will be advised of this.
 Your agreement to pay the premium together with your acceptance of these Terms of Business will constitute your informed consent to our holding your money in the Insurer Trust account.
 Interest earned on monies held in the Insurer Trust account will be retained by us.

 Ending your relationship with us

 Subject to immediate settlement of any outstanding premiums and fees, you may instruct us to stop acting for you and we will not impose a penalty.
 Your instructions must be given in writing and will take effect from the date of receipt.